inasafe/inasafe-doc/docs/source/user-docs/application-help/converter.rst

  * Choose the interpolation algorithm that should be used when converting the xml grid to a raster.
 If unsure keep the default.

-If you want to obtain shake data you can get it for free from the `USGS shakemap site <http://earthquake.usgs.gov/earthquakes/shakemap/list.php?y=2013>`_.
+You can obtain shake data for free from the `USGS shakemap site <http://earthquake.usgs.gov/earthquakes/shakemap/list.php?y=2013>`_.

 If you download the grid file, you should right-click on it and choose